Frequently Asked Questions

 All the answers that you need to know about your stage of the recruitment process are contained within the recruitment page of the website.
-If you still have questions then you can email us at HRDepartment1@cumbria.police.uk email@example.com and we will try and respond to you within 48 hours.
+If you still have questions then you can email us at firstname.lastname@example.org We will aim to respond to you within 48 hours.

 2. I will be 18 on the date the Assessment Centres are scheduled.
 Can I still apply to join Cumbria Constabulary?

 Yes, you can apply to the force providing you are at least 17 years of age and you must be 18 at the time of appointment.